cosmos/ibc/spec/ics-024-host-requirements/README.md

 Variable interpolation, denoted by curly braces, is used throughout this specification as shorthand to define path formats, e.g. `client/{clientIdentifier}/consensusState`.

+All identifiers, and all strings listed in this specification, must be encoded as ASCII unless otherwise specified.

 ### Key/value Store

 The host state machine MUST provide a key/value store interface